giesselmann/nanopype/docs/installation.md

     # specific tool only
     snakemake --snakefile rules/install.smk samtools

-You will need to append the **bin** directory to your PATH variable, modify the paths in the environment config or re-run the install script with
+You will need to append the **bin** directory to your PATH variable, modify the paths in the environment config or re-run the nanopype install with

+    cd nanopype
     pip3 install . --upgrade --install-option="--tools=$(pwd)/bin"

 to make nanopype aware of the installed tools.
 You may wish to test your installation by running:

     python3 test/test_install.py

+Building all dependencies can take a significant amount of time, currently ~30 min on a single core machine.

 ***

-Currently the following tools are available:
 ### Core
 **Basecalling**